- Established vendors often find themselves on the outside of new technological developments.

 Map two stages of new technology adoption for tactical and specific uses and scale, and then to a more-strategic business process and service framework.
 Create a leadership committee with representation of architectural design, business process, organizational development, resource management and vendor relationships.

-Broadly, the report is trying to say that data centers are still relevant and need to be used along with public cloud.
-Much of the reports are just filler which could be interpreted a number of different ways.
+Broadly, the report says that data centers are still relevant and need to be used along with the public cloud.
+Much of the reports are just filler, which could be interpreted several different ways.

 IDC is another IT analyst who you can hire to help you improve your image.
 Their output was called the IDC MarketScape: Evaluation of 2019–2020 colocation and interconnection service providers worldwide, and it was also downloadable from the Equinix website.